ariebovenberg/ariebovenberg.github.io/_pages/about.md

 I'm Arie, a Dutch-American software engineer living in The Netherlands.
 I'm a functional programming enthousiast, passionate about good code.

-Away from the keyboard, I enjoy all sorts of geekery such as board games, science-fiction, and history podcasts.
+Away from the keyboard, I enjoy all sorts of geekery such as boardgames, science fiction, and history podcasts.